 Businesses in other non-residential properties (e.g. offices) that are subject to property tax will pay 30% less than before.

-There’ll be no government fees and charges for 1 year
+All government fees and charges will be frozen for 1 year

 The Ministry of Finance freezes all government fees and charges for 1 year, from 1 April 2020 to 31 March 2021.